asantosca/coberturaMavenMultimodule/README.md

 #Maven Cobertura#

-This is a fully functional Cobertura project written in Maven using only one module.
+This is a fully functional Cobertura project written in Maven using multi modules.

-The purpose of this project is to demonstrate how to have Cobertura on a single Maven project.
+The purpose of this project is to demonstrate how to have Cobertura on a Maven project containing multi-modules.

 Environment: